yashbaddi/FoodieFleet/README.md

 - UserID: User ID
 - resaurantID: Restaurant ID
-- cusines: Object with all the cusines
+- cusines: JSON Object with all the cusines and quantity

 Return:

 - All the details of that order with total amt and orderID

-`getCurrentOrder:`
+---

+`getCurrentOrders:`
 GET /orders/current

 get the current order details